A composite image of lots of painted and drawn circles representing a sun rise

 Loading performances

-Take a seat and watch the horizon, pick up a blank page from locations around the city and Brighton Dome, 3-26 May.
-Or participate in artist-led workshops to join Doyel and Neil in drawing your own New Dawn.
+Take a seat and watch the horizon, pick up a blank page from Brighton Dome, or participate in artist-led workshops with brochure cover artists Doyel and Neil and draw your own New Dawn.

-Take a seat and watch the horizon from one of our red chairs popping up around the city.
+Take a seat and watch the horizon from one of our 108 Red Chairs popping up around Brighton & Hove

 Artists Doyel Joshi and Neil Ghose Balser of Howareyoufeeling.studio were invited by Anoushka Shankar to create the Brighton Festival 2025 brochure cover and art installation, reflecting on the meaning of a New Dawn.
 They were inspired to capture the power and potential in the darkness before the dawn and the breaking of a new day.